All About Center School

 When is the first day of kindergarten?

-- The first day of kindergarten will be Tuesday, August 20th, 2019.
-On that day, kindergarteners will attend the regular school day hours.
+- The first day of kindergarten will be Wednesday, August 23rd, 2023.
+On that day, kindergartners will attend the regular school day hours.

 What are the regular school hours?